Bali Travel Guide: Swings, Temples, and Beaches

 Feeding the Koi Fish

 A magical moment during my Bali trip was visiting Tirta Gangga.
 This stunning water palace is located in East Bali.
 It is known for its beautiful gardens, intricate fountains, and tranquil pools.
-It is a must-visit for anyone exploring the island.
-But what made my visit truly unforgettable was feeding the koi fish that swim gracefully in the palace’s crystal-clear ponds.

-I spotted a few tiny stalls near the gate selling fish food packets for less than a dollar.
-I grabbed two and walked over to the main pond.
 The moment I tossed in the first handful of pellets, colorful koi glided up from below and clustered at the surface.
 Feeding them was so fun.
 They were bigger than I expected, totally unafraid, and the way they zig-zagged for each bite kept me glued to the edge of the water.

 Tips for Feeding the Koi Fish